fernando-aristizabal/gVal/README.md

 - Candidate map and benchmark maps should have a series of metadata values (discrete, categorical, continous) associated with them (source model, assumptions, parameter values, sensors, etc).
     - Agreement maps and metrics should be able to inherit these metadata

-# To-Do:
+# To-Do
-- Decide on language
+- Decide on vocabulary
-    - metrics vs statistics
+    - metrics
     - agreement
     - evaluation
     - benchmark map